MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 > [!NOTE]
 > Smaller applications or POCs typically will not benefit from adopting one of these design patterns and should be built with a simplistic design.
 Likewise, if you have resource (budget, time, or headcount) constraints, staying with a simplistic design that can be refactored later is a better approach than adopting a complex design pattern.

-## Considerations for choosing frameworks and libraries
+## Choose the right frameworks and libraries

 The choice of frameworks and libraries is closely intertwined with application design, impacting not just the architecture but also performance, scalability, and maintainability.
 Conversely, design requirements can limit framework choices, creating a dynamic interplay between the two.
 For example, using the Semantic Kernel SDK (SK) often encourages a microservices-based design where each agent or functionality is encapsulated within its own service.
 Factors to consider when choosing frameworks and libraries are: